Hexagram 52:

 jiùblame; is wrong; a mistake; harm

-Keeping still.
-Keeping his back still so that he no longer feels his body.
-He goes into his courtyard and does not see his people.
-When movement stops completely, the restless ego disappears.
-This isn't paralysis—it's alignment with necessity.
+KEEPING STILL.
+Keeping his back still So that he no longer feels his body.
+He goes into his courtyard And does not see his people.
+No blame.

 Image